eBay/parallec/README.md

 ## Compare Parallec vs REST Commander vs ThreadPools+Async Client<a name="compare"></a>

 - Compared with java thread pool based solution, parallec gives you worry free concurrency control without constraints on thread size.
+Thread pools do not fit well when need to have a concurrency of 1000 (1000 threads..)  or need a different concurrency setting for each request.
 - Compared with single-threaded Node.js solutions, Parallec enables parallel computation-intensive response handling with multiple-cores.
 - Similar issues with Python's global interpreter lock, and to use multiple CPU you will need to use costly multi-process.
 These are more suited for I/O only but no cpu intensive response processing.